 - 2 oz Fireball Whiskey see notes for leeaving this out

 - ¼ cup water

 - Add all ingredients to a saucepan

 - Bring contents to a boil over medium heat.
-Boil for 10 minutes while stirring constantly.
+Reduce to a simmer and cover.
+Cook for 10 minutes or until the cranberries start to pop.